UiASub/uiasub.github.io/README.md

 # UiASub Website

-This repository contains the source code for UiASub`s website.
+This repository contains the source code for UiASub's website.
 The site is built with HTML, CSS (Bootstrap), and JavaScript, and is designed to showcase UiASub's projects, sponsors, and activities.

 ## Quick Start

-1. **Clone the repository**
+1. **Clone the repository:**

  ```sh
  git clone https://github.com/UiASub/uiasub.github.io.git
  cd uiasub.github.io
  ```

-2. **Open `index.html` in your browser**
+2. **Preview locally:**

-- You can simply double-click `index.html` or use a local web server for best results:
+- Double-click `index.html` to open in your browser, or for best results run a local server:

  ```sh
  python3 -m http.server